 Checking when festivals are on is a wise idea too as they will increase the cost of flight tickets and make cheap flights to India hard to find.
 If you can be flexible with your dates and your location then you can find the cheapest flights to India, just make sure to secure your flight tickets at least 3 or 4 months in advance, as the best deals on flights can be found by booking as early as possible.

 Flight time depends on which of Indian’s many cities you fly into.
-If you travel to India’s most popular airport, Indira Gandhi International Airport in New Delhi, the flight time is about fourteen hours from New York or Chicago and nineteen hours from Los Angeles.
+If you travel to India’s most popular airport, Indira Gandhi International Airport in New Delhi, the flight time is about fourteen hours from New York or Chicago and nineteen hours from Los Angeles and San Francisco.

 Finding a flight to India isn’t too difficult, as United, Delta and American Airlines all fly into the country.
 Another option for direct flights from the United States is Air India.
 If you’re traveling from an international destination, look into flights with carriers such as Air Canada or Lufthansa.

 Bring plenty of cotton and linen clothing so you can stay cool, as it gets hot in India, particularly during the summer.
 If you’re visiting during the winter or staying in the northern regions, bring layers as it can get chilly.
 Conservative wear is best when visiting the nation’s rural villages and holy sites.
 Make sure you’re ready when the sun comes out with a hat, sunglasses and sunscreen.
 Since sunscreen costs more in India, it’s better to bring plenty with you.